 - Margins should be between 1/2 to 1 inch all around.

-There is not a standard definition of “curriculum vitae,” “CV,” or “vita,” but generally the focus is more on academic preparation, research, and publications than in a résumé.
+There is not a standard definition of “curriculum vitae,” “CV,” or “vita,” but generally the focus is more on academic preparation, research, and publications than in a resume.
 Another significant difference is that a vita is not limited by length.
 A master’s level vita may be three or four pages, while those with doctorates may have vitas of ten or more pages in length.
 Content determines the length.
 Vitas have no set format.
 It is best to consult with professionals in your field about what to include and appropriate layout.
 Be complete but concise.
 The order of sections is determined by your strengths.
 Experienced candidates may begin with experience; inexperienced candidates may begin with educational background.
 In addition to being used in the fields of education and often health care, many international employers will prefer a vita.
+Here are some general guidelines to help you get started on your CV.

 CVs don't need to include every section or category listed below, but it is important to highlight the information most relevant to the position you are seeking.
 Be strategic about the arrangement of your sections within your CV.
 List more relevant sections towards the beginning of your CV and less critical sections towards the end.
 HigherEdJobs shows a couple of different samples of CVs to help you think about how to structure your CV.